emmanuel-marty/salvador/README.md

  * [8088](https://github.com/emmanuel-marty/salvador/tree/main/asm/8088) by Emmanuel Marty.
  * [68000](https://github.com/emmanuel-marty/salvador/tree/main/asm/68000) by Emmanuel Marty.
+ * [z80](https://github.com/emmanuel-marty/salvador/tree/main/asm/Z80) by spke and uniabis.
+Use the -classic flag to compress data for the Z80.
  * [6502](https://github.com/emmanuel-marty/salvador/tree/main/asm/6502) by John Brandwood.
 Use the -classic flag to compress data for the 6502.
  * [HuC6280](https://github.com/emmanuel-marty/salvador/tree/main/asm/HuC6280) by John Brandwood.
 Use the -classic flag for this platform as well.

 External decompression code:

- * [z80](https://github.com/einar-saukas/ZX0/tree/main/z80) by Einar Saukas, Urusergi and spke.
  * [6809 and 6309](https://github.com/dougmasten/zx0-6x09) by Doug Masten.
 Use the -classic flag to compress data for the 6809 or 6309 depackers.

 License: